BoulderDS/CSCI5622-machine-learning/info/project.md

 * Provide an error analysis.
 An error analysis must contain examples from the development set that you get wrong.
 You should show those examples and explain why (in terms of features or the model) they have the wrong answer.
-You should have been doing this all along as your derive new approaches, but this is your final inspection of your errors.
+You should have been doing this all along as you derive new approaches, but this is your final inspection of your errors.
 The feature or model problems you discover should not be trivial features you could add easily.
 Instead, these should be